-24-hour access to 250 square foot studio for 3 months
+24-hour access to 250 square foot studio for at least 3 months

 Technical/critical support where requested & optional solo show

 Meinichi, is the anniversary day marking a loved ones passing.
 In Japan this day is marked on the first, third, seventh, 13th, 17th, 23rd 27th and 33rd year, respectively.

 It gives us great honour to announce that studionAme Leicester C.i.C has founded an artist residency to both celebrate and carry the name of Toru Namekawa, beyond the 33rd year anniversary of his passing.
 The first award will took place at the launch party of our sister organisation studio name Ltd on the 17th of November 2016.

 The 5th Award

 Will be made to 1 graduating student from De Montfort University in 2020.
 From any creative disaplin, the selection will be made by Yuka Namekawa, Steven Allbutt and head of DMU faculty of Art Design and Humanities, Raimi Gbadamosi.